AyushmanTripathy/notes/cs/u_in_cpu.md

 - jumps to OS code, OS saves where program left off, load diff program, repeat

 - Preemption, interruption of a process
+- kernel code is also preemptive
+- opposite: Cooperative Multitasking, progs give control on their own

 ### Timeslice Calculation